 Here’s a familiar pattern: you feel guilty about using plastic and for a few days you do a stellar job avoiding it, you even go ahead and buy a tote bag, but soon enough you’re back to your old ways, leaving your head spinning.

 Don’t worry, you’re not the only one – that’s the story for a lot of us.
-The thing about plastic is that it has crept into every corner of our lives and to kick this habit, we can take easy steps to make a solid start.
+Plastic has crept into every corner of our lives and to help kick this habit, we can take easy steps to make a solid start.

 Here are our top tips to help you go plastic-free: